 After attending Maison 21G’s Perfume Creation Atelier, during which I customized a bottle of eau de parfum by mixing two core scents together, I left the experience with greater knowledge and interest in fragrances.
 Instead of reaching for the same scent every single day, I now take time to deliberate and ensure that my choice conveys my mood.
 And so I gladly returned to another intimate workshop held by the perfumery house for the launch of Cashmere Wood, their 35th core scent.

 It was hosted by Johanna Monange, the founder and CEO of Maison 21G, who addressed the room with easy confidence.
-She iterated Maison 21G’s mission and explained perfumery in layman terms with passion and vigor.
+She iterated Maison 21G’s mission and explained perfumery in layman terms with vigor.
 In her introduction of Cashmere Wood, she likened the scent to the mossy woodiness that envelopes you the moment you step into Fontainebleau in Paris.
-The palace and gardens of Fontainebleau was a day trip I once considered but eventually did not make.
+Visiting the palace and gardens of Fontainebleau was a day trip I once considered but eventually did not make.
 I caught myself wishing that I had so I could imagine the immensity of the specific sensation that was described.

 Johanna then delved into the unique ingredients that can be found in Cashmere Wood; we were given sampling papers doused with the scents of each individual ingredient that she introduced to us.